Treville, Herefordshire

-Treville (called in Welsh Trefelin) is a rural area and former royal forest in the English county of Herefordshire.
+Treville is a rural area and former royal forest in the English county of Herefordshire.
 It is near Wormbridge and other small settlements.

 It was a civil parish from 1858 to 2019 and is now within the parish of Kilpeck.

 Medieval history

 Anciently part of the Welsh-speaking territory of Ergyng, which became Archenfield, Welsh was still being spoken in this part of Herefordshire until at least the 18th century.

 Treville is recorded in the Domesday Book of 1086 as "Triveline", an estate containing two ploughlands.
 Before the Norman Conquest, the land had been held by King Edward and a lord named Alwin; in 1086, the tenant-in-chief was King William, and land was held under him by Cormeilles Abbey in Normandy, Ilbert son of Turold, and Roger of Lacy.
 There were fourteen households, three smallholders, nine villagers, and two others.
 The entry also mentions places called Kingstone, Cusop, and Wapleford.